erfanxxx/text-passworder/README.md

 <br>
 <br><br>

-### Thank you to use, please give this repository star
+### Thank you to use, please give star to this repository